 Tucked away in the lush mountains of Mexico lies a hidden treasure waiting to be discovered – the Tepozteco Pyramid.
 As you embark on this exhilarating hike, you will find yourself immersed in stunning natural beauty and surrounded by ancient history.
 This awe-inspiring pyramid, perched on top of the Tepozteco Mountain, offers not only breathtaking panoramic views but also a glimpse into the rich cultural heritage of the Aztec civilization.
 Join us as we delve into the captivating journey of hiking to the Tepozteco Pyramid and uncover its secrets that have withstood the test of time.

 Are you planning to hike to the Tepozteco Pyramid?
-We have prepared our top travel tips to make the hike a memorable and enjoyable one for you.
+We have prepared our top travel tips to make your hike memorable and enjoyable.

-Our guide on all things about the Tepozteco Pyramid hike includes directions to the start of the Tepozteco hike, what to wear, what to expect and the cost of entering the site.
+Our guide to the Tepozteco Pyramid hike includes directions to the start, information on what to wear, what to expect, and the cost of entering the site.

-It’s a long magical hike to the Tepozteco Pyramid, one of the many Aztec Pyramids in Mexico.
-Tepozteco is situated on top of the mountain overlooking the mystical town of Tepoztlan.
+It’s a long, magical hike to the Tepozteco Pyramid, one of the many Aztec Pyramids in Mexico.
+Tepozteco is situated on top of the mountain, overlooking the mystical town of Tepoztlan.
 Tepoztlan is one of our favourite towns in Mexico.
-It is a “pueblo magico” designated town which means it offers attributes such as history, culture or nature.
+It is a “pueblo magico” designated town offering attributes such as history, culture or nature.

-Hiking around Mexico?
+Are you hiking around Mexico?
 This is the hike for you.
-As Tepoztlan is only 82km from Mexico City it is an easy day trip or weekend getaway.
+At only 82km from Mexico City, Tepoztlan is an easy day trip or weekend getaway.

 Need a place to stay in Tepoztlan?